sunwooj/course-expling/IBEX/README.md

 * The first element: Again a matrix `[ ]`, in the case of target trials, consisting of:
     + TrialType: Is it a target or filler/control trial?
 We will label each as `main` and `fill`
     + TrialConditions: Which experimental condition is it?
 Recall that Sprouse et al. (2016) had 4 conditions from a 2x2 design (factor 1: long distance dependency or not? / factor 2: complex structure (island) or not?).
-We will focus only on whether islands and wh Let's label each as follows:
+Since we will focus only on whether islands and wh-dependencies for now, we can label each as follows:
-        + `every-yesres`: every, resultative
-        + `every-nores`: every, non-resultative
-        + `each-yesres`: each, resultative
-        + `each-nores`: each, non-resultative
+        + `isl-short`: island, short
+        + `isl-long`: island, long
+        + `non-short`: non-island, short
+        + `non-long`: non-island, long
     + ItemNum: Item number; 1, 2, 3, 4, etc.
 * The second element: `ControllerType`.
 Here you specify the type of Controller you want to use, which will implement the main task in the trial.
-Commonly used Controllers in offline experiments are `AcceptabilityJudgement` (often used for implementing naturalness rating tasks involving a series of sentences) and `Question` (forced choice tasks).
-Though the main task involved in the present experiment is a binary forced-choice task, it calls for not just a question/answer pair, but also a sentence associated with the question.
-We will therefore use the `AcceptabilityJudgement` Controller, which allows for the inclusion of both sentences and questions arguments, and use binary forced choice options instead of a 7 point scale.
+Commonly used Controllers in experiments which gather offline measures are `AcceptabilityJudgement` (often used for implementing naturalness rating tasks involving a series of sentences) and `Question` (forced choice tasks).
+We will use the `AcceptabilityJudgement` Controller, and use a standard 7 point Likert scale.
 * The third element: `{ArgumentsToControllers}`.
 This is a list specifying the values of the arguments called for by the Controller above.
 Different types of Controllers call for different types of obligatory arguments.
 Consult the documentation in the [official manual](https://github.com/addrummond/ibex/blob/master/docs/manual.md) to check which arguments a given Controller calls for.
 The `AcceptabilityJudgement` Controller, for instance, calls for values of `s` (the sentence), `q` (the question), and `as: ["", "", ...]` (the scale or the options that will function as answer choices to the questions).

 Here is an example of an element in the `items` list, which instantiates a specific condition-item pair (i.e.,~a potential trial).
 Proper indentations facilitate easy recognition of the components that make up the element, so change lines and introduce tab spaces in appropriate junctures.

 ```
-[["main-every-yesres", 1], "AcceptabilityJudgment", {
+[["main-isl-short", 1], "AcceptabilityJudgment", {
-    s: "A maid polished every mirror spotless.",
+    s: "Who thinks that Paul stole the necklace?",
     q: "Please click on the more likely interpretation of the sentence."
-    as: ["Each mirror was polished by a possibly different maid.",
-        "All the mirrors were polished by the same maid."]
+    as: ["1", "2", "3", "4", "5", "6", "7"]
         }
     ]
 ```

 Each item (in this case, item 1), is associated with 4 conditions, though given the current experiment design, a given participant will see the item instantiated in only one of the 4 possible conditions.
 Create the rest of the 3 additional condition-item pairs for item 1 and add them in the `items` matrix, making sure to put a comma between these potential trials.
-(Consult `stimuli-list.txt`.)
+(Consult `sprouse-2016-materials-english.xlsx`, downloaded from the author's website.)
 Your `items` variable should now look as follows:

 ```
 var items = [

-    [["main-every-yesres", 1], "AcceptabilityJudgment", {
+    [["main-non-short", 1], "AcceptabilityJudgment", {
-        s: "A maid polished every mirror spotless.",
-        q: "Please click on the more likely interpretation of the sentence.",
-        as: ["Each mirror was polished by a possibly different maid until it was spotless.",
-            "All the mirrors were polished by the same maid until they were spotless."]
+        s: "Who thinks that Paul stole the necklace?",
+        q: "How natural does the following sentence sound?"
+        as: ["1", "2", "3", "4", "5", "6", "7"]
             }
         ],

-    [["main-every-nores", 1], "AcceptabilityJudgment", {
+    [["main-non-long", 1], "AcceptabilityJudgment", {
-        s: "A maid polished every mirror.",
-        q: "Please click on the more likely interpretation of the sentence.",
-        as: ["Each mirror was polished by a possibly different maid.",
-            "All the mirrors were polished by the same maid."]
+        s: "What does the detective think that Paul stole?",
+        q: "How natural does the following sentence sound?",
+        as: ["1", "2", "3", "4", "5", "6", "7"]
             }
         ],

-    [["main-each-yesres", 1], "AcceptabilityJudgment", {
+    [["main-isl-short", 1], "AcceptabilityJudgment", {
-        s: "A maid polished each mirror spotless.",
-        q: "Please click on the more likely interpretation of the sentence.",
-        as: ["Each mirror was polished by a possibly different maid until it was spotless.",
-            "All the mirrors were polished by the same maid until they were spotless."]
+        s: "Who wonders whether Paul stole the necklace?",
+        q: "How natural does the following sentence sound?",
+        as: ["1", "2", "3", "4", "5", "6", "7"]
             }
         ],

-    [["main-each-nores", 1], "AcceptabilityJudgment", {
+    [["main-isl-long", 1], "AcceptabilityJudgment", {
-        s: "A maid polished each mirror.",
-        q: "Please click on the more likely interpretation of the sentence.",
-        as: ["Each mirror was polished by a possibly different maid.",
-            "All the mirrors were polished by the same maid."]
+        s: "What does the detective wonder whether Paul stole?",
+        q: "How natural does the following sentence sound?",
+        as: ["1", "2", "3", "4", "5", "6", "7"]
             }
         ]